KenshiTech/vrf-coordinator/README.md

 # Kenshi VRF Coordinator

-This repository holds the source code for the now deprecated Kenshi VRF Oracle Coordinator.
+This repository holds the source code for the Kenshi VRF Oracle Coordinator.
-This code is released under Apache-2.0.
+This code is public domain.